hanazuki/isc-kea.deb/doc/sphinx/arm/install.rst

 Building with CQL (Cassandra) Support
 -------------------------------------

+As of Kea 1.9.9, support for Cassandra is deprecated.
+It is still available in current versions, but the support will be removed in a future version; new users are encouraged to choose an alternative.

-Install Cassandra according to the instructions for your system.
+Install Cassandra according to the instructions for the system.
 The Cassandra project website contains useful pointers: https://cassandra.apache.org.

-If you have a cpp-driver package available as binary or as source, simply install or build and install the package.
+If a cpp-driver package is available as binary or as source, simply install or build and install the package.
 Then build and install Kea as described in :ref:`installation`.
 To enable the Cassandra (CQL) database code, at the "configure" step (see :ref:`configure`), enter: